-We left Naples after breakfast and reached Sorrento in the afternoon afternoon just in time for check in.
-After checking into our lovely boutique hotel just a short walk away from the main square we went for a quick lunch on the square.
-It’s a beautiful walk along the main street which runs through the heart of the city with shops/cafes/restaurants/ice cream parlors and even a cinema.
-A relaxed lunch followed with some chilled Limoncello at the famous Fauno Bar and Restaurant right in the heart of the square and yes comes highly recommended. http://www.faunobar.it
+We left Naples after breakfast and reached Sorrento in the afternoon just in time for check in.
+We checked into our lovely boutique hotel which was just a short walk away from the main square and a great location again.
+It’s a beautiful walk along the main street of the city which runs through the heart of it with shops/cafes/restaurants/ice cream parlors and even a cinema.
+A relaxed lunch followed with some chilled Limoncello at the famous Fauno Bar and Restaurant in the heart of the square and yes comes highly recommended.

 We walked around the city and returned to the hotel for the kids to have a quick swim in the pool and some time for us to relax and enjoy the Sorrento sun.

 We decided to spend the rest of the day and evening in the picturesque town of Positano.
 If only I knew before how beautiful this little town is I would surely plan more time here.